List of Guilty Gear characters: Potemkin

 Potemkin (ポチョムキン, Pochomukin) is a massive slave-soldier of Zepp, a floating continent controlled by a military dictatorship.
 Potemkin was forced into the first tournament by his superiors.
-However, during the tournament, the government of Zepp was overthrown in a revolt led by Gabriel, his mentor.
+However, during the tournament, the government of Zepp was overthrown in a revolt led by his mentor Gabriel.
 Once Gabriel was made president of Zepp, Potemkin pledged his loyalty to the new government as a special agent.
-The mantle he wears was a slave collar used by his superiors to keep him in check.
-He decided to keep it as a memento of his past.
+The mantle he wears was a slave collar used by his superiors to keep him in check, which he decided to keep as a memento of his past.
 From Xrd and onwards, he wears a Zepp Military Uniform and a masked helmet.